 This course is an introduction to the various technical and administrative aspects of modern applied cryptography (e.g. confidentiality, data integrity, authentication, freshness, and non-repudiation).
 The principles and application of cryptography to secure data and network with different encryption algorithms and techniques (stream/block symmetric key cryptography concepts, protocols and applications, asymmetric (public-key) encryption, authentication, key management, digital signatures, and pseudo-random number generation ciphers, Digital Encryption standard (DES), Advanced Encryption Standard (AES)) will be introduced.
-Topics include conventional and public-key cryptography, authentications (e.g. authenticate electronic mails and messages).
+Topics include conventional and public-key cryptography, authentication and digital signatures.
+Students will learn to apply these concepts to secure real-world applications (e.g. authenticate electronic mails and messages).
 Key management, digital certificates and public-key infrastructure will be discussed to understand the deployment of public-key cryptography.
 It also provides introduction to the computational complexity requirements of basic cryptographic protocols.